scottgonzalez/widget-factory-docs/how-to-use-the-widget-factory.md

 # How to use the widget factory

-## Background

-Over the past few years, jQuery has dominated the web development community with its simple, yet brilliant, API.
-The “find elements, do something” pattern and ability to chain function calls together combine to create code that reads like English. jQuery’s simplicity and almost nonexistent learning curve have made it extremely popular among developers and designers alike.
-Equally as important as its ease of use is its extensibility.
-With an extension system that makes creating a plugin as simple as writing a function, jQuery has been able to maintain a lean core while offering an almost unlimited amount of functionality.

-The combination of jQuery’s simple plugin system and its active community has resulted in over 2,000 plugins being listed in its [plugin repository](http://plugins.jquery.com).
-However, like all core methods, the majority of these plugins only provide stateless functionality.
-While many of these plugins are useful, there’s a large set of functionality that doesn’t fit into the basic plugin pattern.

-### A new plugin system

-In order to fill this gap, jQuery UI has implemented a more advanced plugin system.
-The new system manages state, allows multiple functions to be exposed via a single plugin, and provides various extension points.
-This system is called the widget factory and is exposed as `jQuery.widget`.
-In this article, we’ll explore the various features provided by the widget factory by building a simple progress bar plugin using jQuery UI 1.8.

-## Building a plugin

 To start, we’ll create a progress bar that just lets us set the progress once.
 As we can see below, this is done by calling `jQuery.widget` with two parameters: the name of the plugin to create and an object literal